-A new year has dawned and for "SEOs", agency operators or marketing managers, the question arises: What will change in 2021 with regard to search engine optimization (SEO)?
+A new year has dawned and SEOs, agency operators and marketing managers alike are wondering what's going to change in 2021 in search engine optimization (SEO)?
 Which trends will shape SEO in 2021?
 Which ranking factors are likely to play a major role this year and how can you prepare for them?
-This article provides you with the answer.
+This article will help you with all these questions.

 Review: 2020 from an SEO point of view

 True to the motto "only those who know the past can understand the present and shape the future" - let's first take a look back at 2020 from an SEO perspective.

 Confirmed core updates in 2020

 The following core updates were made in 2020 and have been officially confirmed by Google.
 If you want to go back one more year in Google history, you can read about all confirmed updates in the article Core Updates from 2019.

 We were only a few days into the new year when Google already announced the first core update and rolled it out a few minutes later.

 The coronavirus pandemic did not stop Google releasing another core update in May.
 Sistrix has analyzed in more detail which domains were among the winners and the losers for this update too.
 Find more information here.